Shadouran/MTCG/README.md

 Apart from that I created new repositories, manager and route command but kept the overall design since there is literally no need to change it.

+The database is cleaned after every restart, to remove just comment out the the call to method ClearDatabase in Database.cs

 **Unit Tests**